Consensas/jsonxt/README.md

 # JSON External Templates

-JSONXT compresses JSON documents into short URIs, using eXternal Templates.
+JSON-XT compresses JSON documents into short URIs, using eXternal Templates.
 Depending on the application, these URIs are 25 - 35% of the original JSON document size.